-- Preventing Drowning (continued)

-- Do not allow rough play around water.

-- Do not leave water in containers, pails or buckets.

-Keep electrical cords and devices away.

-- Keep electrical cords and devices away from water.
+Preventing Drowning (cont.)
+Do not allow rough play around water.
+Do not leave water in containers, pails or buckets.
+Neep electrical cords and devices away from water.
+Teach water safety, Use personal flotation devices.
+Do not use alcohol while swimming.

-- Teach water safety.

-- Use personal flotation devices.

-- Do not use alcohol while swimming